 - Preheat oven to 425 degrees Fahrenheit and line a baking sheet with parchment paper.
 Set aside.

 - Slice spaghetti squash in half, lengthwise.
 Scoop out and discard innards and seeds.
 Coat the inside of the spaghetti squash with olive oil, then sprinkle with salt and pepper.
-Place the halves cut side down on your baking sheet.
-Bake for 30-40 minutes (depending on the size of your squash), or until squash can be pulled away easily with a fork.
+Place the halves cut side up on your baking sheet.
+Bake for about 30-40 minutes (depending on the size of your squash), or until squash can be pulled away easily with a fork.

 Alfredo sauce